freezefawn/pluralsurvivalguide/communication.md

 - **Inner world** - communicating by having to go to one's inner world first.
 - **Imposition and projection** - in which a headmate 'projects' themselves or you 'project' them onto your real life surroundings.
 With projection is is simply an overlaid 'mind's eye' situation, but for Imposition the goal is to actively induce a hallucination and literally see/feel/hear/etc the headmate.
 - **Hallucinations** - systems that have unusual sensory experiences may have a headmate using hallucinations to communicate in some way.
 The headmate speaking audibly instead of internally is one common example of this.
 Different from imposition in that the hallucinations are not necessarily the headmate specifically, but rather something they are inducing (ex, sending a hallucination of a spider by your hand to indicate they are not happy with something you said to them, but they themselves are not the spider).
+- **Retrospectively referencing memories** - communicating via thinking back on/referencing memories of the things the previous fronter thought and said when they were at front and then thinking thoughts for them to peruse when they return to front later.

-**Meatspace Communication**- Communication that involves interfacing with things in the real world
+**Meatspace Communication**- Communication that involves interfacing with things in the real world.
 - **External talking** - communication by way of speaking out loud so that others in the system may respond in some way.
-Often mixed with other kinds of communication (ex, one speaking internally one externally, switching or co fronting to take turns speaking)
+Often mixed with other kinds of communication (ex, one speaking internally one externally, switching or co fronting to take turns speaking).
 - **Passing notes** - communication by way of writing something down externally.
 May have immediate response or may be checked and responded to next time the desired recipient fronts.
-- **Third party communication** - communicating with a trusted third party who may then in turn pass this message to the next fronter
+- **Third party communication** - communicating with a trusted third party who may then in turn pass this message to the next fronter.
-- **Retrospectively referencing memories** - communicating via thinking back on/referencing memories of the things the previous fronter thought and said when they were at front and then thinking thoughts for them to peruse when they return to front later
-- **Co-fronting and partial possession** - using control of the body as a medium to communicate. (ex, only being able to internally communicate when co-fronting, partially controlling the body to use body gestures to communicate)
+- **Co-fronting and partial possession** - using control of the body as a medium to communicate (ex, only being able to internally communicate when co-fronting, partially controlling the body to use body gestures to communicate).

 Many systems will use a combination of these methods, or one system member may use one, and one may use another.